khatrigaurav/dbx_sdlc_share/README.md

 > Auditor: *"Prove every code change to a production system went through peer review, was tracked in a ticket, and was approved by the right people."*

-This is a real SOC 2 / ISO 27001 / SOX control.
-Today it's answered by humans pulling CSVs and stitching them together.
-This demo automates the loop end-to-end.

 ## The control under test